sidd0066/sidd0066.github.io/README.md

 Challenges that I faced:

 The first challenge I had was when creating the overlay hover effect on my homepage to display the view text for the user to click when hovering on the images.
 I was luckily able to figure it out with help from the SPA.
-The second challenge that I had was trying to fix the spacing issue on my contact form where I have my full-name and phone-number input in columns on desktop and tablet which I was able to fix by giving one of the input a bigger margin at different breakpoints.
+The second challenge that I had was trying to fix the spacing issue on my contact form, the input of full-name and phone-number which is in the Bootstrap column grid on desktop and tablet, were not spaced well on mobile when they were on top of each other.
+The solution to fix this issue that I had was to give the phone-number input a margin-top of 1em on the mobile breakpoint and then give it a margin of 0 on the tablet and desktop breakpoints.

 Learning Outcomes: